-The Park View building is being renewed as a community space and ideas collectivewhere residents can lead change together.
+The What if?
+Community Space that took place over the summer with renewals of the abandoned school in Park View is being further renewed to become a permanent community space to host an ideas collective, where residents can lead change together.

-The What If? hub is becoming a learning space where residents explore climate impacts and practical ways to protect themselves and their neighbours.
+The What If?
+Community Space is becoming a learning space where residents explore climate impacts and practical ways to protect themselves and their neighbours.

 What If? also serves as a place to test and improve community response and recovery during emergencies.

-Equipped with solar panels and better insulation, What If? shows how community buildings can stay cool in summer and model sustainability for others.
+Equipped with better insulation, What If? shows how energy efficiency can improve community buildings so that they stay cool in summer and comfortable in winter.

 To build a picture of each community, the Resilience for Communities (R4C) program used risk mapping, open-data sources, expert interviews, community surveys and focus groups.
 This assessment used the Climate Resilience Measurement for Communities (CRMC) tool to assess community resilience to extreme heat and flooding - helping to identify priorities and design solutions.